Gowtham-app-developer/Android-Interview-Questions/CORE_JAVA.md

 - The enum data type (also known as Enumerated Data Type) is used to define an enum in Kotlin.

  ## Exception Handling

+- The Exception Handling in Java is one of the powerful technique to handle the runtime errors so that normal flow of the application can be maintained.
+- In other words, Exception Handling is a mechanism to handle runtime errors such as ClassNotFoundException, IOException, SQLException, RemoteException, etc.
+- In Kotlin, all exception classes are descendants of class Throwable.
+- four keyword Types -> try, catch, finally and throw
+- Types -> Checked Exception, Unchecked Exception and Errors

+__Checked Exception__

+- Checked exception is checked at compile time.
+- This exception type extends the Throwable class.
+- Example: IOException, SQLException, FileNotFoundException, ClassNotFoundException etc.

+__Unchecked Exception__

+- The classes which inherit RuntimeException are known as unchecked exceptions.
+- Unchecked exceptions are not checked at compile-time, but they are checked at runtime.
+- Example:  ArithmeticException, NullPointerException, ArrayIndexOutOfBoundsException etc.

+__Error__

+- Error is irrecoverable.
+- Example: OutOfMemoryError, VirtualMachineError, AssertionError etc.

  ## ArrayList vs HashMap in Java
  ## Annotation